The Lytle Center for Pregnancy & Newborns is a unique community resource located at the Swedish First Hill campus.

 Make a gift today to help get families off to the best possible start.

-Women and Infants Follow-Up and Clinic
+Women and Infants Follow-up and Clinic

 - New mothers and infants who need additional help with breastfeeding can meet with an RN lactation consultant for an individual appointment.

-- Social work and psychiatry services will provide screening and individualized care for women experiencing symptoms of postpartum mood disorder.
+- Social work and psychiatry services provide screening and individualized care for women experiencing symptoms of postpartum mood disorder.

-- Babies and families going home from the NICU can return to the follow-up clinic for help with feeding, Ng tube cleaning and insertion, jaundice screening and questions.
+- Babies and families going home from the NICU can return to the follow-up clinic for help with feeding, Ng tube cleaning and insertion, jaundice screening, and questions.

 Resource & Education Center

 - Warm, living-room like gathering space for new moms, infants and families to rest, breastfeed, and connect with other new moms and families.

 - Retail for pregnancy, childbirth, parenting, breastfeeding, newborn and wellness items.

 - Large classroom space used for childbirth, parenting, and women’s informational classes, support groups, and more.